 “But I see now that I was wrong.
 A recent incident at church has convinced me that public confession, by its very nature, can be instrumental in relieving us of sins.
 How sad to think that we pastors have deprived our people of opportunities for spiritual growth.”

 And maybe it was that very same day, or the next, that Wade and Anna and the children were going somewhere in the car, and Wade was punching the radio buttons, hunting for music, but he got a radio preacher instead.
 Anna remarked, above the noise, “Well, it’s only through the mercy of God that we’re saved.
-Its only through grace.”
+It’s only through grace.”

-Wade said, “Of course, Anna.
+Wade said, “Of course, Anna.”

 She knew he didn’t understand.
 But she let it go at that.